hashicorp-sa/demo-private-provider-csa-provider-demo/README.md

 1. Create a Terraform Cloud or Enterprise organization.
 2. Deploy your custom provider to the organization private registry from the [https://github.com/HashiCorp-CSA/demo-private-provider-csa-provider](demo provider repository).
 3. Clone this repository.
+4. Replace `source = "tfe.hashicorpdemo.net/provider/demo"` in `main.tf` with the path to your own private registry provider.
-3. Run `terraform login mytfe.com`, replacing myfe.com with your Terraform Enterprise instance.
+5. Run `terraform login mytfe.com`, replacing myfe.com with your Terraform Enterprise instance.
-4. Run `terraform init` to pull down the provider.
+6. Run `terraform init` to pull down the provider.
-5. Run `terraform apply` to plan and apply the changes.
+7. Run `terraform apply` to plan and apply the changes.

 ## Contributing